OpenSPP/doc_test/docs/glossary/index.md

 Eligibility criteria
     Eligibility criteria are factors used to determine whether an individual, family, or household is eligible (inclusion criteria) or not eligible (exclusion criteria) to participate in a program, such as social protection benefits.
 These criteria are typically defined by the government or organization implementing the program and may include factors such as age, income level, household size, employment status, or disability status.
 By defining eligibility criteria, organizations can determine which individuals or households are eligible to receive benefits under the program.

+ERP
+    [Enterprise resource planning](https://en.wikipedia.org/wiki/Enterprise_resource_planning) (ERP) is a type of software that organizations use to manage day-to-day business activities such as accounting, procurement, project management, risk management, and compliance.
+ERP systems integrate all data and processes of an organization, streamlining operations and enabling the flow of information between all business functions inside the boundaries of the organization and managing the connections to outside stakeholders.

+    [OpenSPP](https://openspp.org/) is an open-source ERP system for social protection programs.

+external id
+external identifier
+external identifiers
+    String identifier stored in ``ir.model.data``, can be used to refer to a record regardless of its database identifier during data imports or export/import roundtrips.

+    External identifiers are in the form {samp}`{module}.{id}` (e.g. ``account.invoice_graph``).
+From within a module, the {samp}`{module}.` prefix can be left out.

+    Sometimes referred to as "xml id" or ``xml_id`` as XML-based {ref}`reference/data` make extensive use of them.

 Family
     A family is defined for operational purposes as “a group of two people or more related by birth, marriage, or adoption and residing together; all such people (including related subfamily members) are considered as members of one family.”

 Geographic targeting mechanisms
     A means of focusing interventions on individuals, families, or households living in a certain area.